nsrr/edfize/README.md

 Use `edfize version` to check the version of Edfize.

     edfize version

-### Upgrade Edfize

-Use `gem install edfize` to update Edfize to the latest stable

-Use `gem install edfize --pre` to update Edfize to the latest prerelease

 ### Example of how to Load and Analyze EDFs in a Ruby Script